shoedler/crossbow/README.md

 ### Refactors

+* [ ] Refactor handling / updating of `TreeItem`s.
+Use a reactive approach instead of manually updating the tree.
 * [ ] Refactor `Editor.getWordLookup()` there has to be a better way of retrieving plain-text from an `Editor` (Without manually removing MD syntax operators)
-* [ ] Fix `TreeItemLeaf.setText()` to be called in the base class on initialization, instead of calling it separately in all derived classes
 * [ ] Move `register()` to the `TreeItemLeaf` base class and require derivatives to implement it.

 ### Releasing new releases